learnbyexample/Command-line-text-processing/ruby_one_liners.md

 $ # filters only those elements with successful substitution
 $ echo "$s" | ruby -lane 'print $F.select { |s| s.sub!(/3/, "E") } * " "'
 2E -98E

+$ # for opposite, either use negated condition or use reject instead of select
 ```

 * random element(s)